bdusell/webfont-generator/README.md

 limitations in the underlying font converters, some intermediate formats not requested may be generated.

+The command will avoid generating a file in a certain output format if a file matching that format is already listed as one of the inputs.
+In this case, the input file will simply be copied to the destination directory (or left alone, if it is already in the output directory).
+If such a file is not listed in the arguments, it will be overwritten with a newly converted file, even if it already exists in the output directory.

 See the options below for more advanced usage.

 Syntax